capstoneprojectgymmie/gymmie-test/README.md

 >Experience: based on the difficulty of every workout performed potentially degrading to account for exercise routine consistency as well as overtraining

->Level 100: Even with degradation accounting for levels of consistency in a workout routine as well as overtraining a max level must be adequately defined
+>Level 150: Even with degradation accounting for levels of consistency in a workout routine as well as overtraining a max level must be adequately defined

+>Level Scale: Based off the strength standards of human.
+We relate body weight to certain lifting plateaus such as lifting 1 x bodyweight, 1.5 x bodyweight, 2 x bodyweight etc...

 ##Members:
 [Gael Blanchard](https://github.com/gaelblanchard), [Billy Wu](https://github.com/billywu94), [Syed Haque](https://github.com/SyedHaque), [Fowad Aslam](https://github.com/fowad555)